 Craft-tech reflects on how technology is used in craft processes to enhance or replace hand-based techniques; to create synergies between practices and media; to question ideas around production; and to explore the place of craft in contemporary visual arts.

 The contributors to the symposium are: Laurie Britton Newell, Jahday Ford, Lilah Fowler and Eva Rothschild.
-In addition to the panel discussion, the Craft-tech programme also includes workshops and artists responses, more information and booking in the new year.
+In addition to the panel discussion, the Craft-tech programme also includes workshops and artists responses.

 Craft-tech is a symposium of discussions and participatory workshops accompanying Bloomberg New Contemporaries 2021 at the South London Gallery.